This post may contain affiliate links. Click here to read my full disclosure.

 Credit Scores and Credit Reports: What You Need to Know – Are you financially risky?

-I’m not talking about gambling or investing in the hottest stock, although those certainly carry their own financial risks.
+I’m not talking about gambling or investing in the hottest stock, although those carry their own financial risks.
 I’m talking about the everyday, regular way we handle our money.
-Specifically, are you the type of person that lenders look at and say to themselves, “How can I help you?”
+Specifically, are you the type of person lenders look at and say to themselves, “How can I help you?”

 Or are you the type that can’t even get a lender to talk to you?